bradhowes/keystrokecountdown/src/articles/knobci/index.md

 image file and manually add it to the repo so that a subsequent commit will make it available for the CI tests.
 Not ideal, but it works well enough for the times when I add a new test case.

-If tests fail because of differences fonund in an existing artifact, the SnapshotTesting framework will do the right thing and deposit the artifact from the failed test into the `SNAPSHOT_ARTIFACTS` directory.
+If tests fail because of differences found in an existing artifact, the SnapshotTesting framework will do the right thing and deposit the artifact from the failed test into the `SNAPSHOT_ARTIFACTS` directory.
 This allows me to evaluate the difference and hopefully fix why the test failed.